 In previous years, participating institutions have planned their tours and collection displays around a special theme.
-Past Open Archives themes have included Adventures in Gastronomy, Cambridge in the 1860s, Spaces: Profane and Sacred, Living and Dying in Cambridge, and New Acquisitions & Old Treasures.
-This year the theme is "Politics and Activism in Cambridge (and beyond)."
+Past Open Archives themes have included Adventures in Gastronomy, Cambridge in the 1860s, Spaces: Profane and Sacred, Living and Dying in Cambridge, and New Acquisitions & Old Treasures, and Politics and Activism.
 Whatever each institution decides to display, you are guaranteed to see a wonderful variety of unique materials.

 Does Open Archives cost anything?

 Open Archives is completely free!
 Because this year's event is virtual and online, no prior registration is needed.